Private Schools Glossary

 Form

 Form is another word for grade.
 It derives from the British public or private secondary schools.
 Form I is seventh grade.
-Form VI is twelth grade and so on.
+Form VI is twelfth grade and so on.
 You will come across the term in older American private schools.

 Headmaster

-Headmaster or the head teacher is a British term for a high school principal or chief administrator of a high school.
+Headmaster or the headteacher is a British term for a high school principal or chief administrator of a high school.
 It is commonly used in older, more traditional schools.

 House